smartcontractkit/ccip-solana-bs58-generator/README.md

 - **Initial Supply**: The `--initial-supply` parameter expects the raw amount in smallest units.
 For a token with 9 decimals, to mint 1000 tokens, pass `--initial-supply "1000000000000"` (1000 × 10^9).

-- Generates a random mint keypair (address will be shown in logs)
+- Generates a deterministic mint address using `createAccountWithSeed` (multisig compatible)
 - If `--with-metaplex=true`, all metadata fields (name, symbol, uri) are required

 - Recipient ATA is automatically created if it doesn't exist